conan-io/docs/creating_packages/external_repo.rst

 - A branch
 - A tag

-The ``source()`` method will be called after the checkout process, so you can still use is to patch something or retrieve more sources, but it is not necessary in most cases.
+The ``source()`` method will be called after the checkout process, so you can still use it to patch something or retrieve more sources, but it is not necessary in most cases.